-The rearview camera system, located on the trunk, provides a video image which appears on the navigation screen of the area behind the vehicle.
+The rearview camera system, located on the trunk, provides a video image which appears in the rear view mirror or on the navigation screen (if equipped), of the area behind the vehicle.
 It adds assistance to the driver while reversing or reverse parking the vehicle.

-To use the camera system, place the transmission in R (Reverse); an image will display on the navigation system screen.
+To use the camera system, place the transmission in R (Reverse); an image will display in the rear view mirror or on the navigation screen (if equipped).
 The area displayed on the screen may vary according to the vehicle orientation and/or road condition.